wp-seopress/wp-seopress-public/readme.txt

 12. Schema metabox

 == Changelog ==
+= 8.4.1 =
+* FIX Admin bar: show a noindex notice if the current post/term is set to noindex
+* Chore: remove duplicate load_plugin_textdomain call

 = 8.4 <a href="https://www.seopress.org/newsroom/product-news/seopress-8-4/">Read the blog post update</a> =
 * NEW Site Audit #3: automatically fix missing alt text on images with AI (PRO)
 * NEW Add a button to block Claude bot in robots.txt (PRO)